siraat-ai-academy/freelance-content-writing-suite-by-jamalu/07-educational-learning-material/39-writing-prompts-practice-guides.md

 This task creates soulful **writing prompts** and step-by-step **practice guides** designed to spark ideas, build fluency, and gently guide growth.
 Whether used in **self-paced learning**, creative teams, or coaching communities, these tools turn blank pages into brave beginnings.

 > _“This is where growth becomes gentle and practice becomes poetry.”_
-Jamalu brings the rhythm of guidance — not to push, but to open space for expression and trust.
+Eks2 brings the rhythm of guidance — not to push, but to open space for expression and trust.

 ---